 Add some spicy tomato sauce and some pasta or spaghetti squash and you have a perfect dish.
 I have included a recipe for a spicy tomato sauce in the recipe card below.

-These gluten-free meatballs make a fantastic appetizer in a barbecue sauce instead of tomato sauce.
+These gluten-free meatballs also make a fantastic appetizer in a barbecue sauce instead of tomato sauce.
 The fresh mint flavor in these meatballs is wonderful with a sweet and smokey BBQ sauce.